 - Players should know how to sub

-- Players should know the rules of the libero position (how they rotate, setting in front of the ten foot line, who they can serve for)
+- Players should know the rules of the libero position (how they rotate, setting in front of the ten-foot line, and who they can serve for)

 - Court awareness: Knowing when a ball is out of bounds.
-Transitioning off the court to hit, setters getting to the net first.
+Transitioning off the court to hit, setters get to the net first.
 Defense according to opponent hitting angles and set.

 - Importance of communication with teammates: “MINE”, “OUT”, “IN”, etc. Learn it early.

-- Players should understand 3 across serve-receive formation
+- Players should understand 3 across the serve-receive formation

 Strength and Agility Development